 As we navigate through these weather patterns, it’s an opportune moment to refresh our knowledge on protecting our pools from the potential ravages of severe weather.
 Whether or not you’ve faced stormy conditions before, it’s wise to ensure you’re well-prepared for any future weather events.

 If you’re wondering whether you’re taking all the necessary steps to safeguard your pool when storms and harsh weather conditions are on the horizon, the following guidelines offer valuable insights.

-It may be counter-intuitive, but it’s actually best to remove the pool cover if thunderstorms or hail is in the forecast.
+It may be counter-intuitive, but it’s actually best to remove the pool cover if thunderstorms or hail are in the forecast.
 High winds could rip your cover off or send debris flying into it and damage it.
-Yes, the rain and organic debris will throw your water balance off, but that’s easier (and less expensive to remedy) than a damaged cover.
+Yes, the rain and organic debris will throw off your water balance, but that’s easier (and less expensive to remedy) than a damaged cover.

 Balance the Water

 Even though you know you’ll be balancing the water after the storm, do it beforehand, too.
-That’ll make balancing your water chemistry easier afterward.
+That will make balancing your water chemistry easier afterward.
 You could even preemptively shock your pool and add an algaecide to give yourself a head start on cleanup.